hwchen/product-space-rs/complexity_bug.md

 ```
 I've implemented it in a way that matches numpy

-Looks like pandas has by default ddof=1, which means that d will be count - 1, which accounts for the difference in result.
+Looks like pandas has by default ddof=1, which means that d will be count - 1 when calculating variance, instead of just count, which accounts for the difference in result.
 Manually subtracting one matches simoes `ps_calcs` exactly.
 Ask simoes which it is.

 See: `pandas/core/nanops.py`, lines 581 for `nanstd`, 616 for `nanvar`, 561 for `_get_counts_nanvar`.